azproduction/lmd/README.md

         // shortcuts for require.async("abstract_name") or .js() or .css() "abstract_name": "@/path/to/real-file.js"
     },
-    "main": "main",     // a main module - content of that module will be called on start (no reason to eval) "lazy": false,      // if true - all modules will be evaled on demand [default=true] "pack": false,      // if true - module will be packed using uglifyjs [default=true] "global": "this",   // name of global object, passed to the lmd [default="this"] "async": true,      // if modules uses off-package module set this to true [default=false] "cache": true,      // store all application lmd itself + all modules in localStorage
+    "main": "main",         // a main module - content of that module will be called on start (no reason to eval) "lazy": false,          // if true - all modules will be evaled on demand [default=true] "pack": false,          // if true - module will be packed using uglifyjs [default=true] "global": "this",       // name of global object, passed to the lmd [default="this"]

+    "async": true,          // if modules uses off-package module set this to true [default=false] "async_plain": true,    // enables async require of both plain and function-modules [default=false] "async_plainonly":true, // if you are using only plain modules enable that flag instead of async_plain [default=false]

+    "cache": true,          // store all application lmd itself + all modules in localStorage
-                        // this flag will force all modules to be lazy [default=false] "js": true,         // if you are going to load non LMD modules set this flag to true [default=false] "css": true,        // enables css-loader feature `require.css` [default=false] "worker": true,     // set true if LMD package will run as worker [default=false] "node": true,       // set true if LMD package will run as node.js script [default=false] "ie": true,         // set false if script will run only in modern browsers [default=true] "race": true,       // set true if you are performing parallel loading of the same resource [default=false] "cache_async": true,// depend on cache flag, enables localStorage cache for require.async() [default=false] "parallel": true,   // enables parallel loading [default=false]
+                            // this flag will force all modules to be lazy [default=false] "cache_async": true,    // depend on cache flag, enables localStorage cache for require.async() [default=false]

+    "js": true,             // if you are going to load non LMD modules set this flag to true [default=false] "css": true,            // enables css-loader feature `require.css` [default=false]

+    "worker": true,         // set true if LMD package will run as worker [default=false] "node": true,           // set true if LMD package will run as node.js script [default=false] "ie": true,             // set false if script will run only in modern browsers [default=true] "race": true,           // set true if you are performing parallel loading of the same resource [default=false] "parallel": true,       // enables parallel loading [default=false]
                             // - if you are using parallel loading you are doing something wrong...
                             // - resources will be executed in **load order**!
-And passed to callback in list order "shortcuts": true,  // enables shortcuts in LMD package [default=false] "stats": true       // enables require.stats() function - every module require, load, eval, call statistics }
+And passed to callback in list order

+    "shortcuts": true,      // enables shortcuts in LMD package [default=false]

+    "stats": true,          // enables require.stats() function - every module require, load, eval, call statistics [default=false]
+    "stats_coverage": true, // enables code coverage for all in-package modules, you can use list of module names
+                            // to cover only modules in that list [default=false] "stats_sendto": true    // enables require.stats.sendTo(host[, reportName]) function
+                            // it POSTs stats&coverage report to specified stats server }
 ```